VadymMakohon/ChatGPT-Assistant-Browser-Extension/README.md

 4. Enable Developer Mode.
 5. Drag and drop the unzipped folder onto the extensions page.
 6. Enjoy using the ChatGPT Assistant extension!

+## 🔧 Build from Source
+1. Clone the repo
+2. Install dependencies with `yarn`
+3. Run `npm run start`
+4. Load the `dist` directory to your browser

+## Special Configuration for Brave Browser
+For Brave users, make sure to disable fingerprinting protections for the extension to work correctly:

+- Navigate to brave://settings/shields.
+- Disable "Prevent sites from fingerprinting me based on my language preferences".

+## Usage Guide
+- Highlight any text → Right-click → Select "Send to ChatGPT" → View the response.
+- Click on the browser’s address bar.
+- Type gpt followed by a space, then your prompt.
+- Press Enter to see ChatGPT's response.
+- Use the Ctrl + Shift + K (or Cmd + Shift + K on Mac) shortcut.
+- Type your prompt and receive instant responses.